Skip to main content

 What the Research Says

-The blood pressure-lowering effect of potassium is well-established.
-The WHO-commissioned meta-analysis by Aburto et al. (2013, 22 RCTs, n=1,606) confirmed that increased potassium intake reduces blood pressure in hypertensive adults without adverse effects on renal function or lipids.
-The DASH diet, which emphasizes potassium-rich foods, lowers BP comparably to first-line antihypertensive drugs.
-For kidney stones, a landmark trial by Ettinger et al. (1997, n=64) found potassium citrate reduced stone recurrence by 85% over 3 years compared to placebo.
+Potassium is a critical mineral with diverse roles in human health.
+The blood pressure-lowering effect of potassium is well-established, as confirmed by a WHO-commissioned meta-analysis involving 22 RCTs (n=1,606) conducted by Aburto et al. (2013).
+This study demonstrated that increased potassium intake reduces blood pressure in hypertensive adults without adverse effects on renal function or lipids.
+The DASH diet, which emphasizes potassium-rich foods, has been shown to lower BP comparably to first-line antihypertensive drugs.

 Benefits of Potassium